M-Sc-Research/English-learning/SmallTalk2me.md

 - I’m going to go with the first house as it’s my favorite one.

   > Hello, my name is Rebecca.
 I am from Italy and the question is do you like traveling?
 Yes, I like traveling very much.
-Traveling – it's like a hobby for me, and I save money for traveling and to go to the places I wish to know.
+Traveling – it's like a hobby for me, and I save money for traveling and going to the places I wish to know.
 It's a nice experience every time.
 It's wonderful.
-Knowing different people, different cultures is something that teaches you so much about the world and it's amazing.
-And there is a stereotype that you have to be rich in order to be able to travel.
+Knowing different people, and different cultures is something that teaches you so much about the world and it's amazing.
+And there is a stereotype that you have to be rich to be able to travel.
 It just depends on your preferences: whether you are willing to stay in a five-star hotel and spend a fortune on  restaurant cuisine or if, instead of that, you are perfectly willing to stay in a hostel and cook for yourself on a shoestring budget.
-Personally I think that a traveller can both enjoy the experience of travelling and learn about different cultures and customs.
-This surely enhances their view of the world, increases their tolerance towards other cultures and helps develop their knowledge.
-It is said that travellers gain first-hand experiences which are more important than the theoretical knowledge we can gather from books.
-Moreover, travelling helps us to get away from our monotonous routines and it aids in reviving us in order to concentrate with greater diligence upon our employment tasks.
+I think that a traveler can both enjoy the experience of traveling and learn about different cultures and customs.
+This surely enhances their view of the world, increases their tolerance towards other cultures, and helps develop their knowledge.
+It is said that travelers gain first-hand experiences which are more important than the theoretical knowledge we can gather from books.
+Moreover, traveling helps us to get away from our monotonous routines and it aids in reviving us to concentrate with greater diligence upon our employment tasks.

 ## Most difficult words to pronounce